-The southbound services have a very odd design, with a restaurant and toilets on the second floor.
+The southbound services have a very odd design, with a restaurant and toilets on the first floor.
 It's one of very few services to have a full second story, and it backs out over the exit road.
 This appears to be an attempt to give an optimum view over the levels to the west (with all the facilities being to the east), with the northbound side keeping out the way with a much more typical low-level design.
 The northbound access road then dropped below the height of the building, allowing a good view from the northbound restaurant.

 In May 2012, Visit England rated the southbound services as 4 stars and northbound as 3.
 In August 2011, they gave them both 3 stars.

 In late 2006 Frankley starred on the BBC's 'The Money Programme', which described it as 'terrible'.
 At 2pm it had ran out of food.